arvidn/libtorrent/docs/manual.rst

 files larger than 2 Gigabytes.
 This does not work in vc6 for some reason, possibly because it may require windows NT and above.
 The other file, ``file.cpp`` is the default implementation that simply relies on the standard low level io routines (read, write etc.), this is the preferred implementation that should be used in all cases.
-The ``file_win.cpp`` have had some problems with failing seeks (I don't know why), so I advise everyone to use the other file.

 cygwin and msvc